v5ma/selfawarenetworks/README.md

 8. I coined the phrase & explained Cellular Oscillation Tomography which is a new theory of evolution https://github.com/v5ma/selfawarenetworks/blob/7c7397ed87fecd55537b441e650327a6b26a0985/a0011z.md

-9. I coined the phrase Neural Array Projection Oscillation Tomography which explains the inner eyes, or the observer inside the brain as entified neural array projections. https://github.com/v5ma/selfawarenetworks/blob/34563a1264edc55836963bf8b49915ff5664ed7b/a0115z.md9.
+9. I coined the phrase Neural Array Projection Oscillation Tomography which explains the inner eye, or the observer inside the brain as entified neural array projections. https://github.com/v5ma/selfawarenetworks/blob/34563a1264edc55836963bf8b49915ff5664ed7b/a0115z.md9.

 10. I came up with an explanation for how to decode action potentials comparing them to tensors or polynomials in a Taylor Series (Calculus) https://github.com/v5ma/selfawarenetworks/blob/42188a5fce0f502ce4497bbea782f9b55c1fb870/a0238z.md https://github.com/v5ma/selfawarenetworks/blob/e84c247b5a9a0f1d24bb41048368e1eba032c1a1/a0365z.md